 - Principle 7: Measure and publicly report on progress to achieve gender equality

 The signing of the principles is a natural continuation of another work that the company is working under the terms of social responsibility, and is a part of other work on gender equality, where Isavia has already set goals.

 THE UN SUSTAINABLE DEVELOPMENT GOALS

 The goals for sustainable development are 17 in total.
 They aim to ensure prosperity and human rights throughout the world by 2030.
 These are broad objectives designed to be a guide for nations, institutions, businesses and individuals to make the world better.
 Further information about the development goals Isavia is currently focusing on the development goals of gender equality, responsible consumption and production and climate action.

 GLOBAL REPORTING INITATIVE

-Isavia submits a CSR report that follows the guidelines of the Global Reporting Initiative (GRI) and is prepared in accordance with G4 / Core with specific disclosures airport operation.
+Isavia submits a CSR report that follows the guidelines of the Global Reporting Initiative (GRI-Standards) and is prepared in accordance with GRI Standards Core with specific disclosures airport operation.
 Available measurements have been compiled as well as comparison between years where available.
 Following, continuous improvements will be made with the aim to increase the sustainability of the company.
 Over the next few years, further efforts will be made to boost the company’s sustainability.
-The information in the report is based on operations in 2017.
+Link to Isavia´s Annual and CSR Report.